top of page

 Many of history’s greatest inventions happened after human inventors studied wildlife that God first invented in nature.
 These include: energy grids (bee hives), sonar (dolphins and bats), airplanes (birds), submarines (whales), light bulbs (fireflies), suction cups (octopus), injection needles (mosquitos), and adhesives (geckos).

 No matter what type of work you do, you can find inspiration from enjoying nature’s wonders.
 Fresh ideas for your work can come whenever you go outdoors among God’s work.
-The nature chapter in Wake Up to Wonder can help you discover fresh ways of connecting with awe-inspiring ideas outside.

 bottom of page